abhiThere/expenser/README.md

 # 👨‍💻 Built With

-This web app is developed using React to deliver an engaging user experience.
+This web application is developed using React.js and CSS3 to deliver an engaging user experience.

 * [![React][react-shield]][react-url]
 * [![CSS][css-shield]][css-url]